How do you identify your ideal customers? What makes them tick? Are they men or women? Young or old? Rich or poor? Are they educated or uneducated?

 Where Do They Live?

-You can target consumers based on their location by delivering content through the web or mobile devices.
-To gather more meaningful information on your clients, you can target a specific area, such as a city or state.
+You can target consumers based on location by delivering content through the web or mobile devices.
+You can target a specific area, such as a city or state, to gather more meaningful information on your clients.

 When you target people in a particular location, you can create relevant content that speaks directly to their needs.
 This personalised content helps your audience feel more connected to your business and fosters trust.

 Where do they work?
-Identifying location and traffic patterns can give marketers a sense of the various touchpoints that represent opportunities to connect with them.
+Identifying location and traffic patterns can give marketers a sense of the various touchpoints representing opportunities to connect with them.

-Using location data, you can reach consumers based on qualifiers like proximity to a store, events happening in their region, and more.
+You can use location data to reach consumers based on qualifiers like proximity to a store, events happening in their region, and more.
 Location-based marketing has proven effective across customer lifecycles – from discovery and purchase to engagement and retention.

 When Should You Reach Them?